HarvBCoding/harvb-portfolio/README.md

   ## Description
-  A website to showcase my projects and skill set.
+  A website to showcase my projects and skill set to future collaborators and employers.

   ## Table of Contents
   * [Installation](#installation-instructions)